wfjm/w11/doc/README_buildsystem_ISE.md

 ### <a id="concept">Concept</a>

-This projects uses GNU make to
+This project uses GNU make to
 - generate bit files     (synthesis with xst and place&route with par)
-- generate test benches  (with ghdl or Xilinx ISim)
+- generate test benches  (with GHDL or Xilinx ISim)
 - configure the FPGA     (with Xilinx Impact or Linux jtag)

 The Makefile's in general contain only a few definitions, all the make logic